tmobile/magentaA11y/_checklist-web/search.md

   - name: Operable
     list:
       - criteria: Is keyboard operable
-      - criteria: Any click/tap target area is no smaller than 44x44px
+      - criteria: Any click/tap target area is ideally no smaller than 44x44px
       - criteria: The disabled and focus states have a 3:1 minimum contrast ratio against default
-      - criteria: The focus indication has a minimum area equal to the width of the element and 2px in height
       - criteria: A search submit button is also available and meets button design criteria
   - name: Understandable
     list: